mikechambers/dcli/src/dclisync/README.md

 $ dclisync --import-group 4571679 --api-key YOUR_DESTINY_API_KEY
 ```

+You can get your groupid for your clan from the Bungie clan page: https://www.bungie.net/en/ClanV2/MyClans .
+Click your clan, then copy the group id from the URL.

 API key may also be spcified via the DESTINY_API_KEY environment variable.

 You can obtain an api key from https://www.bungie.net/en/Application